The Tetrast

 Logical quantity & research scopes - universal, general, special, particular, individual, singular

-Some logical quantities, such as the general and the singular, pertain mainly to terms or their objects, rather than mainly to propositions, and are the occasion for the perennial argument between nominalists and realists over the problem of universals.
-My treatment of such logical quantities differs from tradition.
 I've discussed these matters in older posts.
 Here I will adopt some different terminology (and I've changed it again since writing this post).
-I will discuss: uniformity for logical quantities; definitions; the conjunctive compounds and correlated areas of research; philosophical tradition; the arts and still other areas of knowledge; and C. S. Peirce.
+I will discuss: uniformity for logical quantities; definitions; the conjunctive compounds of simple logical quantities and correlated areas of research; philosophical tradition; the arts and still other areas of knowledge; and C. S. Peirce.

 Uniformly permissive ADICITY (A.K.A.
 ARITY A.K.A.
 VALENCE) for logical quantities

-Now, a singular is usually taken as monadic, that is, Socrates is singular, but the dyadic Socrates, Aristotle are taken as singular separately, not also polyadically in the sense of singular, singular such that one might wish to call them "multisingular" or some such (even if the polyad is just Socrates, Socrates) and maybe even represent them with a single expression.
+Now, a singular is usually taken as monadic, that is, Socrates is singular, but the dyadic subject (or dyad of subjects) Socrates, Aristotle are taken as singular separately, not also polyadically in the sense of singular, singular such that one might wish to call them "multisingular" or some such (even if the polyad is just Socrates, Socrates) and maybe even represent them with a single expression (which I once found dubbed "multisingular" but Google no longer finds it).
 So, with some etymological defensibility, I coin the word "ingular" to refer alike to the monadic singular and to singulars taken polyadically.
 Unlike the idea of the singular, the idea of the ingular is on the same footing as the idea of the general in having and evoking polyadic versions as well as monadic versions.
-(An example of a polyadic general is the two-place (i.e., dyadic) general "__discussing__".)
+(An example of a polyadic general predicate term is the two-place (i.e., dyadic) "__discussing__".)

 Sameness of footing in adicity for logical quantities is DESIRABLE when one seeks to be systematic, and this pays off for example in the case of the consideration of a universe or total population and its more-or-less collective description (its parameter set) as ingulars that are also fully universal (in that universe of discourse).
 Traditional MONADIC singularity conjoined with such full universality evokes merely a one-object universe, but that conjoint vista seems mostly barren, sterile, all but empty, only because the window is narrowed to the monadicity of the traditional singular.
 Broaden the singular into the less-restrictive ingular, and said conjoint vista broadens itself into at least a rudimentary version of the populous subject matter proper to deductive mathematics of optimization, and of probability, and of information, and of logic.